Name: Necropolis at Sremska Mitrovica (Spomen groblje u Sremskoj Mitrovici / Спомен-гробље у Сремској Митровици)

 Figure 1: Map of Necropolis drawn by Bogdan Bogdanović

-The result of the placement of these two memorial areas, located opposite each other in a mirror-like fashion, is meant to act as a symbolic journey for visitors as they move though the monument park, allowing them to experience both the mortal and fatal struggle of those civilians who perished here.
+The result of the placement of these two memorial areas, located opposite each other in a mirror-like fashion, is meant to act as a symbolic journey for visitors as they move through the monument park, allowing them to experience both the mortal and fatal struggle of those civilians who perished here.
 This exploration of the 'duality of existence' is a symbolic approach used by Bogdanović at other memorial complexes he created in Yugoslavia, most notably at Martyr's Cemetery at Mostar.

 Meanwhile, the explicit symbolic meaning intended by Bogdanović with the urn-like sculpture at the City of the Living memorial section is less clear.
-Traditionally, an urn is a symbol for death, being a vessel which holds our earthly remains, so, it representing a celebration of life seems contradictory.
+Traditionally, an urn is a symbol for death, being a vessel that holds our earthly remains, so, it representing a celebration of life seems contradictory.
 Perhaps in this case, instead of the urn being the container of death, it stands as a container for life.
 Viewing the urn in this fashion may explain the sculpture has two sliced openings around its perimeter... where once the urn held life prisoner, with these openings, life (in the form of the visitor to the urn sculpture) can actively enter it and pass out of it.
-However, the shape of this urn might not necessarily be an urn at all, but instead might be a symbolic reference to neolithic cultures which existed in Eastern Europe, as Bogdanović's urn's form is highly reminiscent of vessels made by people of the ancient Bell Beaker culture and the Corded Ware culture, which both existed around 2500BC.
+However, the shape of this urn might not necessarily be an urn at all, but instead might be a symbolic reference to Neolithic cultures which existed in Eastern Europe, as Bogdanović's urn's form is highly reminiscent of vessels made by people of the ancient Bell Beaker culture and the Corded Ware culture, which both existed around 2500BC.
 As the name of these two cultures suggests, they are largely known for and studied via the distinctly shaped vessels they created (Photo 6).
-Bogdanović, who makes references to neolithic culture in a number of his monument works (such as at Vlasotince and Jasenovac), may have felt creating a sculpture which referenced the pottery vessels of these ancient cultures symbolized the concept of 'eternal life' since such vessels are some of the few traces of these cultures which remained even after thousands of years.
+Bogdanović, who makes references to neolithic culture in a number of his monument works (such as at Vlasotince and Jasenovac), may have felt creating a sculpture that referenced the pottery vessels of these ancient cultures symbolized the concept of 'eternal life' since such vessels are some of the few traces of these cultures which remained even after thousands of years.
 Archeological discussions about Bell Beaker culture's connection to ancient European migration were quite prominent during the late 1950s (which was the era this Sremska Mitrovica monument was created), so Bogdanović would have been well aware of their social relevance.
 Bogdanović makes further references to ancient pottery in his monument at Leskovac, Serbia.

 Photo 6: A vessel from the Bell Beaker culture, Scotland